GetTerminus/terminus-ui/README.md

 1. At the top of the pull request, link to the original issue.
 1. If the pull request includes more than one item, include a high level list of what was done.
-1. If the pull request covers UI changes, include a GIF or image to clearly show the change.
-Bonus points for before and after images.
+1. If the pull request covers UI changes, include a GIF or image to clearly show the change (bonus points for before and after images).
 1. Request a review from someone on your team.
 1. A pull request may be opened before the work is complete.
 This makes it easier to get feedback while the work is in progress.
 Include `WIP: ` at the beginning of the pull request title so that